elemental-lf/benji/README.rst

 times and may even destroy your backups.
 Please use the latest pre-releases to get some resemblance of stability and a migration path from one pre-release to the next.

-The Kubernetes integration is currently in the process of being completely rewritten to use an operator based approach.
-In the meantime the ``benji-k8s`` container image together with the Helm chart already provides a solid way of backing up persistent volumes provided by Ceph RBD.
-Benji will detect both normal RBD volumes and volumes provisioned by Rook's FlexVolume provisioner.
+The ``benji-k8s`` container image together with the Helm chart provides a solid way for backing up persistent volumes provided by Ceph RBD.
+This includes volumes provisioned by Rook, Ceph CSI or the older volume plugin integrated into ``kubelet``.

 Main Features
 -------------